Introduction to Community Care

 The CDPA'02 also provides for vouchers to be made available to enable carers, those being cared for and those with parental responsibility for a child with a disability to have a break from caring but this section of the Act has not yet been brought into force.

-Once a person has been assessed as requiring domiciliary services (also known as non-residential services), the trust must exercise its discretion in deciding whether or not to charge for those services.
+Once a person has been assessed as requiring domiciliary care services, the trust must exercise its discretion in deciding whether or not to charge for those services.

 Trusts have discretion to charge for domiciliary services.
 Article 15 (4) of HPSS'72 allows social services to recover any charges the trust considers appropriate in respect of any services provided under Article 15.